Maltese Health Issues & Care Guide

 Health Overview

-The Maltese is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Maltese lives a long, healthy life.
+Generally healthy with good longevity, though liver shunts and heart defects are the most serious breed concerns.
+Tear staining is a common cosmetic issue., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Maltese lives a long, healthy life.

 Common Health Conditions